Here are frequently overlooked areas that a little spit and polish wouldn’t hurt.

-To deep clean brass door hinges, handles, and cabinet knobs, thoroughly wipe with a damp microfiber cloth, then polish with Wright’s or Weiman brass cleaner ($4).
+To deep clean brass door hinges, handles, and cabinet knobs, thoroughly wipe with a damp microfiber cloth, then polish with Wright’s Brass Cream ($20).
 Dish soap shines up glass or stainless steel knobs.
 Use a Q-tip to detail the ornamental filigree on knobs and handles.

 Replace Grungy Switch Plates

 Any amateur can wipe a few fingerprints off cover plates that hide light switches, electric outlets, phone jacks, and cable outlets.
 But only deep cleaners happily remove plates to vacuum and swipe the gunk behind.
 (OK, we’re a little OCD when it comes to dirt!)
 Make sure cover plates are straight when you replace them.
 And pitch plates that are beyond the help of even deep cleaning.
-New ones cost less than $2 each.
+New ones cost about $4 to $10 each.

 Neaten Weather Stripping

 Peeling, drooping weather stripping on doors and windows makes rooms look old.
 If the strip still has some life, nail or glue it back.
 If it’s hopeless, cut out and replace sections, or just pull the whole thing off and start new.
-A 10-foot roll of foam weather stripping costs $8; 16 feet of vinyl costs about $15.
+A 10-foot roll of foam weather stripping costs $10 to $15; 18 feet of vinyl costs about $16.

 Replace Stove Drip Pans

 Some drip pans are beyond the scrub brush.
-Replacing them costs about $3 each and instantly freshens your stove.
+Replacing them costs about $22 for a four pack and instantly freshens your stove.